 The Northern System is comprised of three mining complexes: Serra Sul, Serra Norte, and Serra Leste located in the Carajas District.
 In 2020, the Northern System produced 192 Mt of iron ore.
 Production capacity was 206 Mt at the end of 2020.

-Vale expects capacity to increase to 230 Mt by the end of 2022, with a long-term target of 260 Mt, which would be achieved via the approved expansion at Serra Sul and other growth projects.
+Vale expects that production capacity will reach a long-term target of 240 to 260 Mt, which would be achieved via the approved expansion at Serra Sul and other growth projects.